 To establish a franchise arrangement in Jamaica, the franchisee is expected to register a local company to assume the rights to operate the franchise.
 There are no specific laws that regulate the operation of franchises and there is a normal business relationship with the locally registered entity and the headquarters of the franchise.
 The locally registered company is responsible for managing the operation and ensuring conformity to the franchise requirements.
-Major U.S. food franchises in Jamaica include Kentucky Fried Chicken, Burger King, Wendy's, Dairy Queen, Subway, Pizza Hut, Domino Pizza and TGI Friday's.
-There are other types of franchises in areas such as accounting, automobile care and rental, and training services.
+Some U.S. food franchises in Jamaica include Kentucky Fried Chicken, Chester's, Burger King, Pizza Hut, Subway, TGI Friday's, and Wendy's.
+There are other types of franchises in areas such as dry cleaning, automobile care and rental, and training services.